Ruckus000/carroChatbotTraining/docs/README.md

 The system follows a modular architecture with clear separation of concerns:

-1. **NLU Layer (`inference.py`):** Handles text processing, intent detection, and entity extraction.
+1. **NLU Layer (`inference.py`):** Handles text processing, intent detection, entity extraction, and sentiment analysis.
-2. **Dialog Management Layer (`dialog_manager.py`):** Manages conversation state, determines actions based on intents/entities.
+2. **Dialog Management Layer (`dialog_manager.py`):** Manages conversation state, determines actions based on intents/entities/sentiment.
-3. **Response Generation Layer (`response_generator.py`):** Creates natural language responses based on actions.
+3. **Response Generation Layer (`response_generator.py`):** Creates natural language responses based on actions and sentiment context.
 4. **API Layer (`api.py`):** Exposes the functionality via a REST API using FastAPI.

 Key architectural features:

 - **Dependency Injection:** The DialogManager requires an NLUInferencer instance to be provided at initialization, allowing for loose coupling and easier testing.
 - **State Management:** Conversation state is maintained per conversation ID, allowing for multiple simultaneous conversations.
-- **Action Determination:** Based on the current state and NLU results, the DialogManager determines appropriate actions.
+- **Action Determination:** Based on the current state, NLU results, and sentiment analysis, the DialogManager determines appropriate actions.
-- **Templated Responses:** The ResponseGenerator uses templates to create varied and context-appropriate responses.
+- **Templated Responses:** The ResponseGenerator uses templates to create varied and context-appropriate responses, with special variations for negative sentiment.
+- **Hardware Acceleration:** The system automatically detects and uses Apple Silicon GPU (MPS) for inference and training when available.

+---

+## Apple Silicon GPU Acceleration

+The system automatically detects and uses Apple Silicon GPU (MPS) for both training and inference:

+- **Inference:** The NLUInferencer automatically detects MPS availability and moves models to the MPS device.
+- **Training:** The training script detects MPS and configures the training process to use it, resulting in significantly faster training times.

+No special configuration is needed - if you're running on a Mac with Apple Silicon (M1/M2/M3/M4), the system will automatically use hardware acceleration.

 ---